Ehenew/ehenew.github.io-omifood/README.md

 Hello there, I'm Ehenew.
-Omnifood is I rebuilt it using HTML and CSS.
+Omnifood crafted by Instructor Jonas is my first project in the web development worl.
+I rebuilt it using HTML and CSS.
 These are the basic building blocks of web development, and I'm excited to continue learning and exploring more technologies in the future!